Buying a car

 There’s no point negotiating a car sale without first having a clear picture of what you want.
 With your research done, you’ll save time and know how much your chosen car model is worth and that it’s just what you need.

-Paul advises new buyers, “If you don’t have much experience in buying cars, you can get caught up in the emotion.
+Paul advises new buyers, “If you don’t have much experience in buying cars, you can get caught up in the emotion of the experience.
 A significant percentage of customers buy a different vehicle to what they set out to purchase.”

 When it comes to the car salesman stigma, Paul firmly believes that times have changed: “The idea that car salespeople are dodgy has eroded significantly over the last ten years.
 This stigma can still sit in the customer’s mind, but it isn’t really the case anymore.”